openjdk/jfx/INCUBATOR-MODULES.md

     - An incubating API that spans beyond a 24-month period (4 feature releases), and is not yet ready to be finalized, will need explicit approval from a Project Lead to remain incubating for some additional period at the discretion of a Project Lead.
 Otherwise, a Project Lead will submit a removal JEP.
     - The submitter of the original JEP can propose to remove it at any time.

-## How to add a new incubator modules
+## How to add a new incubator module

-In addition to creating the new modules under `modules/jfx.incubator.myfeature`, you need to update `build.gradle` and `settings.gradle` to add the new module.

-FIXME: finish this
+Use [this patch](https://github.com/openjdk/jfx/pull/1375.diff) as a starting point for your incubator module.
+Then do the following:
+- Rename `modules/jfx.incubator.myfeature` to the desired name of your module, keeping the `jfx.incubator. prefix`
+- Modify `build.gradle`, `settings.gradle`, and `modules/javafx.base/src/main/java/module-info.java` to update the name of your module.
+Look for comments of the form `// TODO: incubator template` for where to make the changes.
+- Develop your module as you would with any JavaFX module, keeping in mind the rules in this JEP about public exports and dependencies.

+FIXME: find a permanent home for the incubator module template patch, possibly in the jfx-sandbox repo.